vanerkz/Candle_TheRobot/README.md

 # AUTONOMOUS_ROBOT_PACKAGES
 Files provides are additional or amended files which are required to be added to the existing ros packages.
 Therefore, please install individual packages from the original provider.
-Each file has a README.txt to explain the purpose of the specific package.
+Each file has a NEWREADME.txt to explain the purpose of the specific package.